Writing

 Inclusive leadership and conflict through a systemic lens

 Systemic perspectives give insights for leaders grappling with diversity in the face of conflict.
-We examine one leader’s actions through three systemic lenses and ask, what can be learned?
+I examine one leader’s actions through three systemic lenses and ask, what can be learned?

 Helping ourselves, helping others: how to find our best place in work and personal relationships